NullVoxPopuli/emberconf-2023-resources/resources/pages/main/ideas/components.md

 and have the invocation happen automatically for us creating a new closure around the returned component, but...
 I don't know if it's all worth it.

+This isn't something I want to ship -- I guess unless people *really* want it.

 anyway...
 -->